 The second aspect that we are focusing upon is dalaa’il ul Madh’hub (proving Hanafi madhhab). the idea here is that there are multiple benefits to this.

-The most clear benefit is that you learn Dalil (proof) on your Mazhub, so it is the confidence in your Mazhub.
+The clearest benefit is that you learn Dalil (proof) on your Mazhub, so it is confidence in your Mazhub.

 so the idea was that we get 20 to 30 controversial issues not necessarily controversial in contemporary times, because there’s Masaa’il are not controversial now, but were controversies before.

 so it’s about looking at those classical issues which the Hanafi Mazhab was attacked and to see responses and how the Hanafi Mazhab responded to that.